eric-lee25/gndapts-react-django-rest/README.md

     npm run dev
     ```

-4. Create a superuser:
+4. Install the fixtures:

     ```
+    python src/manage.py loaddata src/base/fixtures/initial_data.json
+    ```

+5. Create a superuser:

+    ```
     python src/manage.py createsuperuser
     ```

-5. Go to localhost:8000/admin and login with the credentials from above.
+6. Go to localhost:8000/admin and login with the credentials from above.
 Create a user and then logout of the admin panel.
+Then login to the main site.

 ## Development process